Skip to content

 How to tie up the tail

 Once you have braided the sheets well past the last of the tail, you can tie it up.
-I used to do this complicated thing where I would leave sheet at the bottom and them cut it in smaller strips.
+I used to do this complicated thing where I would leave sheet at the bottom and then cut it in smaller strips.
 It served as a sort of fly swatch, similar to the kind you can do with bailing twine.
 Unless you have a reason to make sure the tail isn’t too low to the ground, it doesn’t really matter.
 I do generally like to leave something for them to swish flies with in the summer.

 The most secure way to tie it up is to pass the ends through the loops of the braid.
 I didn’t do that here, but if I were to put the knot in the middle of the braid, I would.
 If I were going to leave the tail braided.
 I took this off as soon as I finished the video.
 Shopcat doesn’t need his tail up!